 Soon after it was opened, an anonymous donor gave £100 towards the furnishing of the Hall.
 The building has been a great asset to St Thomas's and the whole parish ever since.
-It is particularly valuable when the C. U. Mission comes down each August.
+It is particularly valuable when the S.U.
+Mission comes down each summer for the Children's Services.

-Alfred T. Walker : 1975.
-[Retyped by Jennie Burgess 2002]
+Alfred T. Walker: 1975.
+[Edited by Jennie Burgess 2008]